 To ensure the reduction of CO2 emissions at our factories, it is important to track the energy consumption of each factory and the effects of specific emissions reduction measures to visualize reduction effects.
-To date, we have introduced more than 40,000 measurement systems and Factory Energy Management Systems (FEMS) at all of our global manufacturing sites, and we have continued to promote our CO2 METAGEJI\6 initiative.
+To date, we have introduced more than 40,000 measurement systems and Factory Energy Management System (FEMS) at all of our global manufacturing sites.
+This CO2 reduction was based upon promotion of the METAGEJI (Meter and Gauge) initiative, which visualizes and analyzes energy consumption.